zensude/Fruit-Cards/README.md

-These are picture cards introducing fruits.You can see the pictures of fruits
+These are picture cards introducing fruits.You can see the pictures of fruits.